Nathan Adler: Biography

 Rabbi Nathan, however, paid no attention to these orders.
 He even excommunicated a man who had disregarded his orders, although this was contrary to the laws of the congregation.
-His doors remained open day and night, and he declared all his possessions to be common property, that thus he might prevent the punishment of those who might carry away by mistake anything with them.
+His doors remained open day and night and he declared all his possessions to be common property, that thus he might prevent the punishment of those who might carry away by mistake anything with them.
 Moreover, he commanded Moses Sofer, who had quarreled with his father, never to speak to his parent again.
 When the same disciple reported to him that he had gone through the whole Talmud, he advised him to celebrate that event by a fast of three days.

 In spite of the continued conflict with the congregational authorities, the fame of Rabbi Nathan's piety and scholarship grew, and in 1782 he was elected rabbi of Boskowitz in Moravia.
 But his excessive and mystical piety having made enemies for him, he was forced to leave his congregation, and in 1785 returned to Frankfurt.
-As he still persisted in his former ways, the threat of excommunication was renewed in 1789, which act was not repealed until shortly before his death at Frankfurt on September 17, 1800.
+As he still persisted in his former ways, the threat of excommunication was renewed in 1789, an act that was not repealed until shortly before his death at Frankfurt on September 17, 1800.
 His wife, Rachel, daughter of Feist Cohen of Giessen, survived him.
-He left no children, though Nathan Marcus Adler, Chief Rabbi of the British Empire, was named after him.
+He left no children, though Nathan Marcus Adler, Chief Rabbi of the British Empire, may have been named after him.

-His mysticism seems to have been the cause of his repugnance to literary publications.
+His mysticism seems to have been the reason for his avoidance of literary publications.
 The kabbalists claimed that real esoteric theology should never be published, but should only be orally transmitted to worthy disciples.
 In his copy of the Mishnah he wrote brief marginal notes, mostly cross-references.
 Some of them were collected and explained ingeniously by B. H. Auerbach under the title Mishnat Rabbi Natan.
 One responsum is found among those of Moses Sofer on Yoreh De'ah, 261.